PredixDev/px-widths-tools-design/README.md

-# Widths Tools
+# px-width-tools-design

 The Predix UI Widths Tools allows you to generate a suite of utility classes for sizing pieces of UI.

 ## Dependency

-Predix UI's Widths Tools module depends on one other PX module:
+The `px-width-tools-design` module depends on one other Px module:

 * [px-defaults-design](https://github.com/PredixDev/px-defaults-design)

 ## Installation

-Install using Bower:
+Install using bower:

     bower install --save px-widths-tools-design